Citrus Moroccan Orange and Polenta Cake infused with minty cardamom and aromatic orange blossom water in an almonds polenta confectionary.

 - For base

 - 1 orange, thinly sliced

 - Place the orange in a sauce pan full of water so that the oranges are submerged.
 Bring to the boil and, boil for about 30 minutes.
 Once cool, remove the skin – this means removing all of the peel, seeds and pith.
 Retain the flesh only.
 Set to one side.

 - Pre-heat the oven to gas mark 180 degrees Celsius or if you have a fan oven 160 degrees Celsius.

-- Weigh the orange – top with water so that the total weight comes to 160g.
+- Weigh the orange – top with water so that the total weight comes to 200g.
 Place the orange and water in a food processor.
 Add these ingredients to the dry.
 Give only a quick combination.

 - Dish into the cake tin.
 I suggest this be a loose base cake tin.

 - Bake in the oven for about 1 hour.
 Cover with foil for the first 50 minutes and leave uncovered for the last 10 minutes.
 The crust will turn into a light golden colour and a skewer should be able to run through.